 Cost: $25 youth and adult, $20 children (ages 4–12)

-This production of Tchaikovsky’s quintessential Christmastime ballet is the version to see if you only see one.
+This production of Tchaikovsky’s quintessential Christmastime ballet, The Nutcracker, is the version to see if you only see one.
 Principal dancers from Canada’s premier ballet company perform along with talented child dancers at the Four Seasons Centre.

 Location: Four Seasons Centre for the Performing Arts, 145 Queen St. W., Toronto